Skip to content

 ✅ Creator and influencer marketing KPIs

-✅ How to automated creator tracking and attribution
+✅ How to document creator tracking and attribution

 By the end, you won’t track more social media KPIs.
 Instead, you’ll track the ones that drive decisions.

-- Set expectations by platform: Use platform-specific norms instead of applying a single “good” number everywhere.
+• Set expectations by platform: Compare each channel with its own recent performance instead of applying a single “good” number everywhere.

 What Does KPI Stand for?

-Before we identify the right Social Media KPIs for your business, we must first define KPIs.
+Before identifying the right social media KPIs for your business, first define what a KPI is.

 What Are Social Media KPIs?

-💡Social media KPIs aren’t just numbers you report.
-They’re measurable indicators used to evaluate whether a social media campaign is achieving a specific marketing goal.
+💡 Social media KPIs are measurable indicators used to evaluate whether a campaign is progressing toward a specific goal.

 For example, if your Instagram post generated 10,000 views, that number becomes a meaningful social media KPI when your objective is brand awareness.